AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/user-access-new-relic.md

 >[!NOTE]
 >
->Se nenhuma atividade for detectada na sua conta do New Relic One por 90 dias ou mais, o agente APM será interrompido.
+>Se nenhuma atividade for detectada na subconta da New Relic One por 90 dias ou mais, o agente APM será interrompido.
 >
->Abra um tíquete de suporte por meio da [Portal de suporte do AEM](https://helpx.adobe.com/br/enterprise/using/support-for-experience-cloud.html) se quiser reativar o agente APM para seus ambientes do AEMaaCS.
+>Siga as mesmas etapas no [Ativar a subconta do New Relic One](#activate-sub-account) seção deste documento para reativar a subconta do New Relic One.

-Para obter mais ajuda ou orientação sobre as ofertas da New Relic One para o seu programa do AEM as a Cloud Service, abra um tíquete de suporte no [Portal de suporte do AEM](https://helpx.adobe.com/br/enterprise/using/support-for-experience-cloud.html).
+Para obter mais ajuda ou orientação sobre as ofertas da New Relic One para o seu programa AEM as a Cloud Service, abra um tíquete de suporte no [Portal de suporte do AEM.](https://helpx.adobe.com/br/enterprise/using/support-for-experience-cloud.html)

 ## Perguntas frequentes sobre a New Relic One {#faqs}